My Story

 Some assume I emerged from the womb in full lotus with Shaolin monk discipline.

-In my early days, this led to superficial success.
-And I won't pretend: I certainly had some fun.
+In my early days, this led to some success.
+And I won't pretend: I certainly had fun.

 But it also caused problems.

-Directing myself towards academic success, I got plenty of As before landing myself a role at a Magic Circle law firm.
-But my soul felt drained from running too fast on the hamster wheel.
+Directing myself towards academic success, I got straight As before landing a role at a Magic Circle law firm.
+But my soul felt drained from running on the hamster wheel.

 I enjoyed hedonistic highs but discovered they were eventually outstripped by the lows.